When financial ambitions are the main driving force behind a movie instead of any real talent, there is no way you can

 Written and directed by David Ayer.
 Based on characters from DC Comics.
 Starring Will Smith, Jared Leto, Margot Robbie, Joel Kinnaman, Viola Davis, Jai Courtney, Jay Hernandez, Adewale Akinnuoye-Agbaje, Cara Delevingne, Karen Fukuhara, Ike Barinholtz, Scott Eastwood and Adam Beach.

 A group of villains are forced to work together and save the world.
 Sounds pretty exciting, doesn’t it?
 Indeed, that is a very promising idea, but Suicide Squad is proof that in the wrong hands, any great premise can sink like the Titanic if the main force driving it is pure commercial ambition ($$$) instead of real talent.
 Even that brief hint of irreverent lunacy that we see when the producers’ names first appear on the screen (you will know when you see it) is a promise that never delivers.
-The only true villainy here seems to be that everyone involved in committing this atrocious movie is giving us the finger and saying with an evil laugh that you won’t have your money back.
+The only true villainy here seems to be that everyone involved in committing this atrocious movie is giving us the finger and saying with an evil laugh that you won’t get your money back.

 The third chapter of the DC Extended Universe — which is not doing so well since the barely passable Man of Steel (2013) and the bland Batman v Superman: Dawn of Justice (2016) — Suicide Squad follows the creation by Amanda Waller (Viola Davis) of Task Force X, formed by dangerous criminals locked up at Belle Reve Prison.
 These criminals are hitman Deadshot (Will Smith), former psychiatrist turned psycho Harley Quinn (Margot Robbie), pyrokinetic ex-gangster El Diablo (Jay Hernandez), thief Captain Boomerang (Jai Courtney), genetically mutated Killer Croc (Adewale Akinnuoye-Agbaje) and assassin Slipknot (Adam Beach).
 Under the command of Colonel Rick Flag (Joel Kinnaman), they are to be used as disposable assets in high-risk missions for the US government, each member carrying a tiny bomb implanted in their neck which will detonate in case any of them tries to escape.